microsoft/dstoolkit-mlops-v2/docs/how_to_setup.md

 - "TFSTATE_STORAGE_ACCT_NAME": Set to an unique alphanumeric value of your choosing.
 Information about variable groups in Azure DevOps can be found in [Add & use variable groups](https://learn.microsoft.com/en-us/azure/devops/pipelines/library/variable-groups?view=azure-devops&tabs=classic).

+**Note To provision test or production infrastructure create a new variable group, add the required variables, and modify the reference to the variable group in either infra_provision_bicep_pipeline.yml or infra_provision_terraform_pipeline.yml files.**

 **Step 3.** Clone the repository, create a *development* branch, and make it the default branch so that all PRs merge to it.
 This guide assumes that the team works with a *development* branch as the primary source for coding and improving model quality.
 Later, you can implement an Azure Pipeline to move code from the *development* branch to qa/main or that executes a release process with each check-in.
 However, release management is not in scope of this guide.